Skip to content

 A Somers Town Girl – Mum’s Story by Susan Dilworth

-The inspiring true story of a young woman’s resilience through turbulent times—the Great Depression, World War II evacuation, and beyond—spanning an extraordinary 96 years.
-These heartfelt stories, preserved in notebooks, were discovered by Susan and her brother after their Mum passed away.
+The true story of a young woman’s resilience through the Great Depression, World War II evacuation, and beyond—spanning 96 years.
+These heartfelt stories, found in notebooks after their Mum passed, were discovered by Susan and her brother.
+Susan has now brought these writings to life in a captivating book.

 A Legacy Preserved – Mum’s Story